Program Description

 Income Limits

 Those seniors whose income is below the federal poverty line receive services free of charge.
-The Federal Poverty Level for 2023 is $14,580 in annual income for a single individual and $19,720 for a couple.
-Calculated monthly, these limits are $1,215 for a single individual and $1,643 for a couple.
+The Federal Poverty Level for 2024 is $1,255 in monthly income for a single individual and $1,703 a month for a couple.

 For those whose income exceeds the federal poverty level, fees are determined by the participant’s ability to pay, usually on a sliding scale based on one’s income.
 Care fees for services provided under this program are well below the private market rates for the same services.